golemfactory/golem-docs/src/pages/docs/creators/tools/yagna/managing-golem-wallet.md

 Golem will transfer test tokens from our custom faucet (a service that transfers test tokens to an address that asks for them).

-## Obtaining funds to your mainnet account
+## Obtaining funds for your mainnet account

 You can top up your wallet with MATIC/ETH and GLMs by running the following command: